icydigital/cptlx/README.md

 [**NOWPayments:**](https://nowpayments.io/) A user-friendly option that supports over 70 cryptocurrencies, NOWPayments offers a variety of features for businesses, including invoices, subscriptions, and donations.
 It also has a built-in exchange that allows businesses to convert cryptocurrencies to fiat currencies.

-## Crypto-to-fiat on-ramps and fiat-to-crypto off-ramps
+## Crypto2fiat on-ramps and fiat2crypto off-ramps

 On-ramps allow you to convert your fiat currency (like USD, EUR, etc.) into cryptocurrency, while off-ramps enable you to do the opposite – sell your crypto and receive fiat currency back.